American Legion program honors nation's veterans

 “Why do I tell you this?”
 Keener asked.
 “Because I am sure my family's history is no different than yours.”

-As veterans take on the duty of defending the nation, the United States has an obligation to them while in service and after, he said.
-Military members need to be properly trained and equipped before they go into battle, their families need to be watched over while the war goes on, and families and veterans need to be cared for once the troops return home.
+As veterans take on the duty of defending the nation, the United States has an obligation to them while they are in the service of their country and after, he said.
+Military members need to be properly trained and equipped before they go into battle, their families need to be watched over while a war goes on, and families and veterans need to be cared for once the troops return home.

 Veterans also aren’t alone in deserving the nation’s thanks.